yanivbyd/life/README.md

 # life
 Life simulation game, simulating creatures eating, moving and breeding.
-Each creature has its own DNA and there's a chance for mutation.
+Each creature has its own DNA and there's a chance of mutation.

 To run:
 1. Clone project and put it under some web server (e.g. node http server).